Aflatoxins threaten your liver

 With such a deadly disease on the rise, I think it’s time to ask some tough questions.
 Why are more Americans than ever being diagnosed with liver and bile duct cancer?
 And—more importantly—what can you do about it?

 Here’s one answer that’s rarely discussed among doctors—avoid aflatoxins, potent carcinogens that accumulate on food.

 The fungus Aspergillus flavis produces aflatoxins.
 Crops can be contaminated before or after harvest.
 Aflatoxins are worst in areas with warm, wet weather, but they can also be produced in drought conditions, depending on agricultural practices.

 Corn, peanuts, and cottonseed are considered highest risk.
-And I recommend my patients avoid foods made with those ingredients, too, making peanut butter—even if it’s made from organic peanuts—off limits.
+We also recommend avoiding foods made with those ingredients.
+So, peanut butter—even if it’s made from organic peanuts—is off limits.

 Aflatoxins are found on both organic and conventional crops, and cooking—even at high temperatures—does not kill them.
 They’ve been detected in foods like milk, yogurt, eggs, and cheese, possibly because the dairy animals had eaten contaminated feed.

 Aflatoxins are a very serious health issue.
 They’re also ubiquitous in our world.
 In fact, the Food and Drug Administration (FDA), which routinely tests foods that have the potential for aflatoxins, classifies the mold as an “uncontrollable contaminant.”